 ‘Tell me this – why are men and women given sex organs?
 Why were men and women formed differently in the first place?
 I can’t believe that it was for nothing.
 Some men may try to convince you that their willies were made solely for urinating and their balls only so that a male and a female could be told apart, and for no other reason.
 Do you believe this?
 Experience tells us to reject such fairy stories!
 But so that clerics won’t be angry with me, I shall concede that they have a dual function, that is, for urinating and for pleasure at procreation.
 But why else would it be written in books that a man should pay his debt to his wife?
 How else can he make his payment except by using his laughable little rod to shaft her with?
 So there is the proof: they were fashioned by God for urinating and also for procreation.

-‘I’m not saying that every man with a cock should go about using it, willy-nilly – if you will pardon my joke.
+‘I’m not saying that every man with a cock should go about using it, willy-nilly – ha ha.
 That would be taking things too far.
 Christ was a virgin, although formed like a man, and many saints have been as well, all down the ages, and they managed to live an unblemished life of chastity.
 But I feel no envy towards virgins; let them be the bread of pure wheat while us wives are just common barley bread.
 Mark says in his gospel that Our Lord Jesus fed many a man with barley bread; so I shall continue in the life that God has ordained for me.

-'I'm no perfectionist.
+‘I’m no perfectionist.
 In wifehood, I shall exercise my vagina as freely as God gave it to me; and if I’m in danger of leading anyone astray then God give me sorrow, but my husband shall have it whenever he wants!
-I shall have a husband who is both my debtor and my slave and his work will be physically hard and exhausting, I can assure you!
+I shall have a husband who is both my debtor and my slave, and his work will be physically demanding and exhausting, I can assure you!
 I shall have control over his body, not he; at least, that’s what Saint Paul told me, when he advised our husbands to love us well.
-I like that idea…’
+I like that idea.’

 ‘Oh, for Christ's sake!’ interrupted the pardoner.
 ‘By God and Saint John!
 You make a good preacher!
 I was about to get married, alas, but I think I’ve changed my mind now!’